Helmut Schoeck: Life

 Born in Graz, Schoeck spent his early years in Baden-Württemberg, finishing high school in Ludwigsburg.
-He then studied medicine, philosophy and psychology at the universities of Munich and Tübingen.
+He then studied medicine, philosophy and psychology at the Ludwig-Maximilians-Universität München and the University of Tübingen.
 With a dissertation on Karl Mannheim, Schoeck would obtain his doctorate under Eduard Spranger.

 For fifteen years, starting in 1950, Schoeck would work as a professor at various U.S. universities.
 In 1953, he taught philosophy at Fairmont State College, followed by a two-year stint at Yale.
 At Emory University he was awarded a full professorship in sociology.
 During the 1950s, Schoeck published some works in German, and translated Joachim Wach's Sociology of Religion into German.

-In 1965, Schoeck returned to Germany, where he obtained a chair in sociology at the Johannes Gutenberg University in Mainz, which he would occupy until his retirement in 1990.
+In 1965, Schoeck returned to Germany, where he obtained a chair in sociology at the University of Mainz, which he would occupy until his retirement in 1990.

 Schoeck, who was also a columnist of the Welt am Sonntag for twenty years, died of cancer in 1993.